dream-sports-labs/code-push-server/cli/README.md

 #### Rollout parameter

-**IMPORTANT: In order for this parameter to actually take affect, your end users need to be running version `1.9.0-beta+` (for React Native) of the CodePush plugin.
+**IMPORTANT: In order for this parameter to actually take affect, your end users need to be running version `1.9.0-beta+` (for React Native) of the DOTA plugin.
 If you release an update that specifies a rollout property, no end user running an older version of React Native plugins will be eligible for the update.
-Therefore, until you have adopted the neccessary version of the platform-specific CodePush plugin (as previously mentioned), we would advise not setting a rollout value on your releases, since no one would end up receiving it.**
+Therefore, until you have adopted the neccessary version of the platform-specific DOTA plugin (as previously mentioned), we would advise not setting a rollout value on your releases, since no one would end up receiving it.**

 This specifies the percentage of users (as an integer between `1` and `100`) that should be eligible to receive this update.
 It can be helpful if you want to "flight" new releases with a portion of your audience (e.g. 25%), and get feedback and/or watch for exceptions/crashes, before making it broadly available for everyone.
 If this parameter isn't set, it is set to `100%`, and therefore, you only need to set it if you want to actually limit how many users will receive it.